CurveDocs/curve-docs/docs/cryptoswap-exchange/tricrypto-ng/pools/tricrypto_pool.md

 **Tricrypto-NG pool contanins of three non-pegged assets.**

-The LP token ([more here](../lp_tokens/tricrypto-lp-token.md)) is integrated into the pool and shares the same contract address.
+The pools according [LP token](../lp_tokens/tricrypto-lp-token.md) is integrated into the pool and shares the same contract address.

 !!!tip
     For Tricrypto-NG pools, price scaling and fee parameters are bundled and stored as a single unsigned integer.
 This consolidation reduces storage read and write operations, leading to more cost-efficient calls.
 When these parameters are accessed, they are subsequently unpacked.

     ??? quote "_pack()"